shigma/dyn_derive/dynex/README.md

 }
 ```

-This crate provides a procedural macro to allow you to derive object-unsafe traits:
+This crate provides a procedural macro for deriving object-unsafe traits:

 ```rust
 use dynex::*;